Ungless History, Family Crest & Coats of Arms

 Early History of the Ungless family

-Another 232 words (17 lines of text) covering the years 1901 and 1636 are included under the topic Early Ungless History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ungless research.
+Another 102 words (7 lines of text) covering the years 1901 and 1636 are included under the topic Early Ungless History in all our PDF Extended History products and printed products wherever possible.

 Ungless Spelling Variations